Sight

 , which surrounds the crystalline humor on all sides.

-They are like small tendons, by the operation of which the crystalline humor becomes immediately more convex or flatter as our vision is directed to nearby or distant objects, thus slightly altering the entire shape of the eye.
+They are like small tendons.
+Their operation makes the crystalline humor immediately more convex or flatter as our vision is directed to nearby or distant objects, thus slightly altering the entire shape of the eye.

 Finally, OO